Acupressure

 Benefits of acupressure

-The three greatest overall benefits of acupressure are that it is non-invasive, has a low risk profile[10], and you can perform the treatment on yourself.
-There is evidence to suggest it may provide effective post-operative pain relief, reducing the necessity for opioid-based medications[11] which can have significant side-effects.
+The three greatest overall benefits of acupressure are that it is non-invasive, has a low-risk profile[10], and you can perform the treatment yourself.
+There is evidence to suggest it may provide effective post-operative pain relief, reducing the necessity for opioid-based medications[11] which can have significant side effects.
 It has been reported that acupressure may decrease the intensity of pain[12] associated with sports injuries.

 Research also suggests that acupressure may be an effective, low-risk treatment for insomnia[13], and there is evidence suggesting that it may beneficially reduce heart rate and blood pressure[14] in heart-attack survivors.

-The results of a recent study indicate that acupressure may help reduce lower-back pain and associated fatigue[15].
-Research suggests self-administered acupressure may improve quality of life after breast cancer treatment[16] by supporting healthy sleep, reducing pain and alleviating psychological problems.
+The results of a recent study indicate that acupressure may help reduce lower back pain and associated fatigue[15].
+Research suggests self-administered acupressure may improve the quality of life after breast cancer treatment[16] by supporting healthy sleep, reducing pain and alleviating psychological problems.
 Acupressure is also recognised as possibly being an effective treatment for post-operative nausea[17] without the associated risks of pharmaceutical medication.

 Acupressure may assist in relieving symptoms related to: